goldenmonster0602/w210final.github.io/full_app_files/README.md

 **gui.py**

-After the Word2Vec model files and reviews have been saved, the app can be run using a bokeh server (*bokeh serve gui.py*).
+After the Word2Vec model files and reviews have been saved, the app can be run using a bokeh server - for example, with the command *bokeh serve gui.py*.